perviz822/boeing_737/readme.md

 ## *pipeline.py*

-This file contains the  main logic of building the rag_pipeline.
+This file contains the  main logic of the rag_pipeline.

 Here is the  the visualisation of the pipeline